What Is the Pollen Count? 3 Best Ways to Check

 The results of the tests aren’t likely going to reveal one significant allergen—say ragweed.
+Some patients have one or two prominent allergies responsible for most of their symptoms, while others have several milder allergies acting together

-It’s more common to have several minor allergies together, which make a miserable combination to deal with.
 With the test results in hand, your allergist can make treatment recommendations and chances are, you’ll feel a lot better.